FlyGuy352/CrossChainNFTPaymaster/README.md

 - **Verifies Hedera Admin Signature of Token ID and User Address**
   Validates the user's NFT ownership by verifying **Token ID** and **User Address** against the **Hedera Admin Signature**.

-Since the same **User Address** is validated in both verification flows, this ensures that the **same user** who owns the NFT on Hedera is also the one intending to transact on Ethereum.
+IMPT: Since the same **User Address** is validated in both verification flows, this ensures that the **same user** who owns the NFT on Hedera is also the one intending to transact on Ethereum.

 ## 🔁 Workflow Overview